martinsumner/riak_kv/docs/NextGenReplGuide.md

 These run-time changes are relevant to the local node only and its peer relationships.
 The node may still participate in full-sync operations prompted by a remote cluster even when full-sync is paused locally.

-When using auto-checks it also possible to suppress a fixed number of checks.
+When using auto-checks it is also possible to suppress a fixed number of checks.
 By default if there are timeouts on queries, the full-sync manager will assume there is excess pressure in the system and enable auto_check_suppress automatically.
 This will disable the next two auto-checks.

 This can be triggered manually from remote_console `riak_kv_ttaaefs_manager:autocheck_suppress()`.